codesnaper/expense/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature request
+feature name: Feature request
-about: Suggest an idea for this project
+description: Suggest an idea for this project
 title: ''
 labels: ''
 assignees: ''